 What's the most important thing a snowboarder should know?
 Although annoying Mountain Safety is up there, it's actually how to wax your own board.
 In this tutorial, Yohann shows you how to wax your snowboard correctly; to keep your board maintained, riding faster and lasting longer!

-We went back to Underground Tuning for part 2, of a 3 part snowboard tuning series.
-If you didn't see part 1 of this series, check it here: How To De-Tune Your Snowboard.
+We went back to Underground Tuning for part 2, of a 3 part Snowboard Tuning series.
+Check out the other tutorials here:

 (Narrating: Yohann Sheetz.
 Film/Edit: Adison MacDonald)